Student-Led Neuroscience Research

 Posterior Cortex Isolation Enhances Detection of Alpha Desynchronization During Sustained Attention

-St. Clair N, Mahajan S, Leung C, Srinivas C, Oushana L, Zhou F, Dewan N. bioRxiv, November 2025.
+Oushana L, Mahajan S, Leung C, Srinivas C, Zhou F, St. Clair N. bioRxiv, November 2025.

 This student-led project used EEG signal processing to evaluate whether posterior cortical isolation improves detection of alpha-band changes across time.